Dr. Hootan Daneshmand

-C Cup Breast Implants
+C Cup Breast Augmentation

 In the United States, breast augmentations are among the most frequent operations performed by cosmetic surgeons.
 Breast augmentations can improve your look and raise your self-esteem.
 When women come in for a consultation for a breast augmentation, we frequently hear inquiries about implant size.
 What is the optimum implant size?
 What factors do we consider while choosing implant sizes?
 What steps do I need to take to get to this cup size or this cup size?
-And, more particularly, concerns about breast implant A to C cup breasts.
+And, more particularly, there are concerns about breast implant A to C cup boobs.

-Can I Get C Cup Breasts with Implants?
+Can I Get C Cup Breasts With Implants?

-How to Decide What Size Breast Implants to Get?
+How to Decide What Size Breast Implants to Get

 Larger breasts, whether natural or enhanced, are naturally heavier.
 This can have a significant impact on a woman’s entire body.
 Large breast implants are best handled by women with bigger frames and/or stronger muscles, although even they can have problems.
-Choosing a breast implant size that is too big might cause tiredness, back and shoulder pain, and possibly the need for a breast reduction.
+Choosing a breast implant size that is too big might cause fatigue, back and shoulder pain, and possibly the need for a breast reduction.

 How to Size Breast Implants

-The language surrounding breast augmentations and implant sizes differs greatly from bra sizes.
+The language surrounding breast augmentations and implant sizes differ greatly from bra sizes.
 At times, it gets confusing.
 However, the first thing to understand is that medical professionals do not measure implants by bra cup sizes.

 Doctors and surgeons measure implants in cubic centimeters, or CCs.
 In order to achieve C cup breasts, we look at a few important factors.

-- Your current chest dimensions
+- Your current ribcage measurements